For classroom use:

-Online Instruction and Blackboard use:
+Online Instruction and Brightspace use:

-You should perform a fair use analysis when deciding whether to post materials to Blackboard without permission.
+You should perform a fair use analysis when deciding whether to post materials to Brightspace without permission.
 Consider the four factors for fair use and try to determine objectively whether your use is fair.
 Use the guidelines as though it were in a physical classroom.

 A useful and legal alternative is to link directly to an Internet resource.
-If you want to use an article that is available in one of the Library’s electronic databases for instructional purposes, we recommend creating persistent links and inserting the link into Blackboard.
+If you want to use an article that is available in one of the Library’s electronic databases for instructional purposes, we recommend creating persistent links and inserting the link into Brightspace.